pananton/busrpc-spec/busrpc.md

 }
 ```

-Field `retval` contains protobuf-serialized `MethodDesc::Retval` structure and is set only if method did not throw an exception.
+Field `retval` contains protobuf-serialized `Retval` structure from method descriptor and is set only if method did not throw an exception.

 Field `exception` contains global predefined `Exception` structure and is set if method threw an exception.